 In addition to finding the right restraints, it can be helpful to introduce soothing techniques to relax children while they are in their seats.
 Some adaptive boosters come with internal speakers to hook into an mp3 player, which can be calming for children with autism and other sensory or behavioral disorders.
 Many parents also have success using iPads or other tablets to calm and distract their children with games designed specifically for children with special needs.

 Children with autism may face challenges with hyperactivity.
 Proper restraint is key, because these children often don’t know the danger of roaming around the vehicle.
 Parents should consider car seats with chest clips that the child can’t push down, as well as models with additional guards to prevent the child from unfastening their straps.
-There are also upright vests from EZ-ON that zip up the back that may also be used for this purpose.
+There are also upright vests that zip up the back that may also be used for this purpose.

 Restraints can also mean challenges for children with autism who have sensory issues.
 Some children prefer a tight fit to the lighter touch of straps.
 A close-fitting vest called a Churchill, which is used with a lap and shoulder belt, is available for older children with sensory issues.

 If transporting your child presents its challenges, plan to discuss this with your child’s physician and/or therapist.
 You may also wish to seek the assistance of a child passenger safety technician who is trained to assist with patients with special health care needs.
 Contact your local hospital to find a technician near you with this training.

 Children with special needs that are physical in nature may need modifications that cannot be made to standard car seats and safety practices.